List of Hollyoaks characters introduced in 2003: Joe Spencer

 Joe Spencer, played by Matt Milburn, debuted on-screen during episodes airing on 23 September 2003 as a new student.
 He left on 8 September 2006 after his character was axed by Bryan Kirkwood.
+For her portrayal of Joe, Milburn was nominated for "Best Newcomer" at the 2004 Inside Soap Awards.

 Joe arrives as a young fresher in Hollyoaks studying fashion and got himself in a bit of a bother with roommate Robbie Flynn (Andy Newton-Lee), after the pair had a falling out over room sharing.
 Joe certainly had his share of attention and was fleetingly labelled as gay.
 This brought a few admirers like Nick O'Connor (Darren Bransford), after he too thought Joe was gay.
 But to prove he was not gay, Joe began dating Jodie Nash (Kate McEnery) after the pair met on a dating spree contest.
 However it wasn't too last for too long as Joe moved on to his next relationship, this time with Sophie Burton (Connie Powney).
 The pair seemed like love's young dream couple, but Joe felt the strain after he thought Sophie became too pushy in the relationship after introducing Joe to her mother Liz Burton (Andrée Bernard).
 Soon after, Sophie ended the relationship with Joe after learning that he was going to dump her.
 Joe soon built up a good friendship relations with Dannii Carbone (Christina Baily), Russ Owen (Stuart Manning) and Jeremy Peterson (Simon Cole).
 He also revealed that he had a rocky relationship with his alcoholic father, a police officer, who was abusive towards Joe's mother.
 He was also smitten with ice-queen Louise Summers (Roxanne McKee), despite the fact she has shown no interest in him.

 Despite being a cheeky chap, Joe's confidence was to take a huge blow after he was beaten up by a bunch of teenage school girls.
 With the support of Russ and Danni, Joe was able to recover from his trauma.
 Joe began to concentrate on his fashion degree, however things got from bad to worse for Joe.
 He managed to run up in massive debts after his dealing for supplying jackets collapsed.
 Joe became desperate and took out a credit card in best mate Jeremy's name.
 Jez was oblivious to this and also bought him a laptop after Joe claimed his was stolen.
 Although he and Dannii were forced to leave the student flat they shared with Zara Morgan (Kelly Greenwood) and Jez to make room for Jessica Harris (Jennifer Biddall) and Olivia Johnson (Rochelle Gadd), it appeared that he moved back into the flat after Zara Mark Jury (Ash Newman) moved out.